skellis46/slipbox/pressure, stress and strain - the body in time.md

 - Music research
 - Dance research

 When we attach the word 'research' to anything it implies a desire to find out or understand something differently.
-If I say to a friend that I need to do some research before choosing a pizza place tonight they'd understand that there's a decision to be made, and that without the _research_ we might not get to eat the best pizza.
+If I say to a friend that I need to do some research before choosing a pizzeria tonight they'd understand that there's a decision to be made, and that without the _research_ we might not get to eat the best pizza.

 But what about this?